uvatoc/uvatoc.github.io/src/content/week1.md

     with a speeded-up video, than to be bored by a normal-speed one.

 - **Take Breaks.** Watching videos can be exhausting.
-Take breaks often (we include a few reminders in the embedded videos below, but don't limit your breaks to these).
+Take breaks often (we include a few reminders and suggestions in the embedded videos below, but don't limit your breaks to these, and don't feel obligated to follow our suggestions).
 Get your eyes of the screen, and go outside if you can.

 # Reading